isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ![crossplane-gcp-credentials-workflow](docs/gcp-provider-config-creds-workflow.png)

-**The Crossplane Control-Plane Cluster using KinD (No Cost Version)**
+**The Crossplane Control-Plane Cluster using GCP GKE **

-This version of using Crosslane will use no-cost KinD Kubernetes Cluster as the Crossplane Control-Plane Cluster with GCP IAM Workload Identity credentials provided.
+This version of using Crosslane will provision a GCP GKE Kubernetes Cluster as the Crossplane Control-Plane Cluster with GCP IAM Workload Identity credentials provided.
 This KinD Crossplane Control-Plane Cluster will drive all XR API Claims to GCP using its included ESO `ExternalSecret` referenced in its Crossplane deployed `ProviderConfig`.
 Later in the sections that follow, will use a graduated version of this workflow to use KinD Crossplane Control-Plane Cluster to serve as a Crossplane Control-Plane Cluster **Factory** that will create a Crossplane Control-Plane GKE Kubernetes Cluster for production environments that require the Control-Plane Cluster serving as a regulated private GCP GKE Cluster.
 This GCP GKE Crossplane Cluster in-turn would own the leadership of provisioning all GCP cloud resources from this point forward.
 The KinD Cluster and its GCP IAM configuraiton is stored in Git as a shell script and/or a local `Terraform` module.

 First the KinD Cluster serving as the Crossplane-Control Plane directly provisioning resources in GCP.